-Why Is Justice Anthony Kennedy Stepping Down From The Supreme Court?
-He Made The Decision
+This Is Why Justice Kennedy Is Stepping Down From The Supreme Court

 On Wednesday, June 27, Justice Anthony Kennedy announced that he will be retiring.
 The justice has been on the court since 1988, and the reason why Justice Kennedy is stepping down from the Supreme Court is fairly simple.
 Kennedy made the announcement of his retirement hours after the court ended their session for the year, which also came after news had spread that no justices would be retiring.